SKyletoft/cflisp/readme.md

 An experimental C compiler for Digiflisp written in Rust.

 Parses and compiles a subset of C to flisp assembly.
 All supported types are one byte large.
 Non native operators are supported via function calls.
-The example below is what you should expect when compiling with optimisations. `struct`s, `float`s and `double`s are not supported at all, nor is the preprocessor.
+The example below is what you should expect when compiling with optimisations. `float`s and `double`s are not supported at all, nor is the preprocessor.
+`struct`s are supported, but cannot be nested nor assigned to via pointer literals.

 Basic maths, function calls (even recursive function calls), if-else-statements (even if-else-if-else-statements), for and while (not do-while) loops, arbitrary levels of pointers, comments, hex and decimal printing are all supported and tested features.
 On Linux you can even call qaflisp to assemble it directly (untested on Windows/Mac)